Aharhour/Game-of-life/README.md

 # Game of Life

-Welcome to the **Game of Life** repository!
+Welcome to our version of **Game of Life**!
 This project is an implementation of Conway's Game of Life, a fascinating cellular automaton.

 ## Table of Contents
 - [Introduction](#introduction)